Skip to main content

 Page

-Retool apps contain pages that function as distinct sections with their own code and components.
+A distinct section of an app with its own code and components.
 Users switch between pages using event handlers or navigation controls.
 Retool only evaluates page code or component values when the page is currently in view.

 Public beta

-This functionality is currently in active development and subject to change.
-Public beta functionality may not yet be complete.
-Admins can enable this functionality in the organization's Beta settings.
+This feature is currently in active development, subject to change, and may not yet be complete.
+The feature can be toggled on or off from the Settings > Beta page.

 Q